-SUAD grants degrees from Sorbonne University (Paris) in the fields of Sciences and Humanities and The University Paris Cité, in the fields of Law and Economics, that are internationally renowned.
-All our academic degrees are accredited in France and in the 48 countries members of the Bologna Agreement.
-They are also all accredited by the Commission for Academic accreditation of the UAE.
+SUAD grants degrees from Sorbonne University (Paris) in the fields of Sciences and Humanities and The University Paris Cité, in the fields of Law and Economics, which are internationally renowned.
+All our academic degrees offered by SUAD are accredited in France and in the 49 countries, members of the Bologna process.
+They are also all accredited by the Commission for Academic Accreditation of the UAE.